 IV.
 Capstone Experience (3 credits)

-As the final step in the PSIM, students can choose either to enroll in the Capstone Seminar or to undertake a three-credit special studies project directed by one of the affiliated faculty.
+As the final step in the PSIM, students can choose either to enroll in the Capstone Seminar or to undertake a 3-credit Special Studies Captone project directed by one of the affiliated faculty.
 The Capstone Seminar is offered in the Fall and Spring, as is the Special Studies Capstone.

 A. Capstone Seminar